SimonCB765/ProteinDatabaseManipulation/README.txt

 				Example : ENSG00000143627-ENST00000342741-ENSP00000339933;ENSG00000143627-ENST00000271946-ENSP00000271946
-		EnsemblGeneIDs (ensemblGeneIDs) - A file with one Ensembl gene ID on each line. parseepestfind parseGO
+		EnsemblGeneIDs (ensemblGeneIDs) - A file with one Ensembl gene ID on each line. parseepestfind
+	Takes in a file containing the default format for epestfind output, and returns the number of PEST motifs found that are considered to be a 'Potential PEST motif'. parseGO
 	Returns a file containing the parsed GO data.
 	GOParsed (parsedGOOutput) - A file of 6-tuples, one on each line.